© Hans Decoz - 1987-2018. All rights reserved. Protected by Copyscape

 In light of the events of 9/11/2001, the lottery result (in New York of all places) of 9-1-1 on the evening of the first commemoration of September 11, the selection of 911 as our nationwide emergency number, and an extra-ordinary number of appearances of the 9-1-1 number combination in one form or another over the last several year, this question is certainly valid.
 It demands a close look at the concept of randomness as well as the specific meaning of the number 911.

 Within the philosophy at the foundation of numerology, terms such as coincidence or randomness make no sense.
 These expressions point to the possibility that events, large or small, can appear out of nowhere, without any connection to anything else.
 This, of course, is impossible.
-When we perceive something to be a coincidence, it only reveals a lack of understanding on our part – an inability to backtrack through each preceding event.
+When we perceive something to be a coincidence, it only reveals a lack of understanding on our part – an inability to backtrack through each preceding event in order to find the pattern that brought us there.

-The basis of numerology is randomness doesn't exist.
+The basis of numerology is that randomness doesn't exist.

 Not on any scale and not in any dimension.
 Not on the scale of molecular activities, not on the scale of colliding stars and planets.
 Randomness simply does not appear anywhere in the equation.
 In fact, one can go so far as to state that if randomness existed, there could not exist anything else.
 Even if – as a result of random events – something would come into existence, it would be there for only a brief moment, after which the random motion of particles would swallow it up.
 It would be like trying to create a whole number that is not dividable by 1.